KampfBallerina/MoreRealisticLaundering/README.md

 ### Sell Sign Price Updates:
 - Updates the prices displayed on the "For Sale" signs for each property.
+- Updated the prices displayed for all Vehicles
 - Ensures that the prices on the signs match the configured values.

 ![Property Signs](https://github.com/user-attachments/assets/a9bda137-ad6e-4bdb-81d0-18631dd660f9)